Two Types of Waterfall Counters for Your NYC Home

 A true waterfall counter or island is defined as continuing your materials with a vertical edge.
 This means that the material not only runs horizontal and sits on top of your counter, island or cabinets, but it continues all the way down the sides and to the floor.
 Not only does it help hide cabinets or appliances, it is cohesive and gorgeous.

-A waterfall counter or island was at one time considered to be an extreme, modern design choice.
-Now, they are trickling into a variety of kitchen styles as they add a minimally sleek layout to any kitchen design, while assisting in hiding appliances and protecting cabinets.
+A waterfall counter or island was at one time considered being an extreme, modern design choice.
+Now, they are trickling into a variety of kitchen styles as they add a minimally sleek layout to any kitchen design, while help hide appliances and protecting cabinets.

 Option 1: Go White

 Using the waterfall style allows you to show off more of your counter or island material.
 Waterfall edges can have an array of different styles and finishes, however, all white is one of the most popular finishes.
 You can choose to have the joint lines to be cut in a 45 degree edge, as then you cannot see where the pieces have been joined together.
 You can also have your joint lines cut, stacked and polished to hide the reveal, as well.